 - cognitive issues

-People with cognitive challenges may not be able to communicate their preferences adequately and may not like to eat meals that someone else has ordered for them.
-Other individuals may find it difficult to eat certain foods or textures.
+When choosing a meal delivery service, it is important to note that people with cognitive challenges may not be able to communicate their preferences and may not eat meals that someone else has chosen.

-Meal delivery services are a convenient way for older adults to eat a healthful diet.
-This arrangement may suit people who find it difficult to plan and prepare meals.
+Meal delivery services can be a convenient way to support a healthy diet.
+They may suit people who find it difficult to plan and prepare meals.